Giphy/giphy-js/packages/components/README.md

 import { renderGrid } from '@giphy/js-components'
 import { GiphyFetch } from '@giphy/js-fetch-api'

-// create a GiphyFetch with your api key const gf = new GiphyFetch('your api key')
+// create a GIPHY API client with your api key const gf = new GiphyFetch('your api key')

-// create a fetch gifs function that takes an offset
+// create a fetch gifs function that takes an `offset` parameter
 // this will allow the grid to paginate as the user scrolls const fetchGifs = (offset) => {
     // use whatever end point you want,